guidance-guarantee-programme/pension_guidance/content/how_to_sell_an_annuity.md

 ---
-description: How selling an annuity works
+description: What to consider and do to sell an annuity, how much you’ll get and how selling may affect your tax, benefits and care costs.
 ---

-# How selling an annuity works
+# How to sell an annuity

 If you want to sell your annuity you need to shop around with other providers to see which offers the best value.